nebaughman/DriveUp/README.md

 * One-at-a-time, single-stream-per-file uploading
 * Only uploads ".jpg" files in the given path (not any other files or folders)
 * Can limit number of files to send in a batch, but cannot limit maximum amount of data to send
-* PicUp does not know how much space you have available in Google Drive (cannot warn you if your drive is full)
+* Does not know how much space you have available in Google Drive (cannot warn you if your drive is full)
+* OAuth is triggered when Google Drive API logic does not find the `StoredCredential` file; it would be better if OAuth process and storage of credentials could be more explicitly controlled

 ## FAQ